srivani1234/plantish/README.md

 # plantish
-It is a ecommerce web site for nursing plants
+It is a ecommerce web site for nursing plants.
+It is a payment gateway method.